Program Assistant Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for program assistant roles in Connecticut?

-The H-1B is the most common visa for program assistants whose roles qualify as specialty occupations, typically requiring a bachelor's degree in a directly related field such as public health, education, or social work.
-Some positions at universities may also support J-1 exchange visitor status.
+The H-1B visa is the most common visa for program assistants whose roles qualify as specialty occupations, typically requiring a bachelor's degree in a directly related field such as public health, education, or social work.
+Some positions at universities may also support J-1 visa exchange visitor status.
 TN visas are available to Canadian and Mexican nationals in qualifying professional categories.
 Eligibility depends heavily on how the specific role is classified by the employer.

 Which cities in Connecticut have the most program assistant sponsorship jobs?